This delicious red kabocha squash soup has layers of flavor with a porcini mushroom broth, a touch of goat cheese & chili pepper flakes.

 Roast the squash:

 - Place the squash pieces in a bowl, add 2 tbs olive oil, salt and pepper.
-On a parchment paper lined roasting pan scatter around the thyme, sage and rosemary sprigs.
-Place the squash on top and mix gently everything together.
+Place the thyme, sage and rosemary sprigs in a roasting pan.
+Add the squash on top and mix gently everything together.
 Cover pan with aluminum foil and roast for 30 min.
-Uncover and roast for another 15 min or until completely cooked through, soft, and caramelized at the edges.
+Uncover and roast for another 15 min or until squash is cooked through, soft, and caramelized at the edges.
 Remove from oven and let it cool.

 - Place the dried mushrooms in a medium bowl.
-Fill with hot water and let them sit for 20 min.
+Fill with 2 cups of hot water and let them sit for 20 min.